-Fiona Parkinson’s childhood took her from Yorkshire to South Africa and back again to an unsettled life on the North East coast of England.
+Fiona Parkinson’s childhood took her from Yorkshire to South Africa and back again to life on the North East coast of England.
 Throughout this upbringing, her interest in expressing herself through art became a constant, may be even a requirement, and as soon as she was able, she continued to explore this passion in further education.

 She graduated in 2015 with a first class Batchelor’s degree and was then awarded a Master’s degree with distinction whilst collecting the College of Arts Award at Lincoln University.
 She has exhibited across the UK, Europe and US and has been featured by the media, appearing a number of times on BBC radio.